 In the income-producing property segment there is no customer credit since the lease agreements with tenants contain provisions for payment of rent in advance and for monthly or quarterly periods.
 The Group collects the rent pursuant to the terms and conditions of the lease agreement, usually, by way of a standing order, bank transfers and postdated checks.
 The tenants, before the handing over of the leased premises thereto, provide collateral for performance of their undertakings pursuant to the lease agreements and the management agreements (bank guarantees, deposits, promissory notes, personal guarantees, etc.).
-The cases in which rent is not paid in advance are immaterial to the Group.
+The cases in which rent is not paid in advance are immaterial to the Group other than relief in the lockdown periods due to the Covid-19 Crisis.
+For further details regarding relief granted to tenants due to the Covid-19 pandemic, see Section 2.2 of the Board of Directors' Report.